innocentiv/docker-frontend-tools/README.md

-For now, using the executables from this docker-image to build your sources via dockervolumes (the -v part of the commands above) is *incredibly* slow on OS X. This is due to the lack of native volume-mounting: everything is done through virtualbox, and this makes it slow.
+For now, using the executables from this docker-image to build your sources via dockervolumes (the -v part of the commands above) is *incredibly* slow on OS X. This is due to the lack of native volume-mounting: everything is done through VirtualBox, and this makes it slow.
 On my machine it almost took 10 times as long as with the locally installed versions.
-This is known problem and the boot2docker-team is working on it:
+This is a known problem and the boot2docker-team is working on it (volume-mounts via NFS etc.):
 [Issue 593](https://github.com/boot2docker/boot2docker/issues/593),
 [Issue 631](https://github.com/boot2docker/boot2docker/issues/631)

 And some watch-tasks are killing the CPU as well. *sigh* Gotta get myself a linux box and test it there, without the VirtualBox-Wrapper :-/

+Mounting a local folder in docker only works, if this folder is somewhere in `/Users/` on your system.

 One thing I haven't figured out yet is dockers port-forwarding, meaning:
 If you have a browser-sync or livereload-task running, I have no clue